Synival/sf3sprites/README.md

 Before compiling:

-1. Update SF3 disc directories in `fetch-resources.sh`
+1. Copy files from each disc desirable to the `game-files/<disc>` folder
-2. Run `fetch-resources.sh`
+2. Update SF3 disc directories in `fetch-resources.sh`

-**NOTE: `fetch-resouces.sh` is set up to extract all the resources in one go.
-You'll have to do some editing if you want to extract them one disc at a time, but it's not too bad.**
+3. Run `fetch-resources.sh`

 To compile: